tier4/scenario_simulator_v2/test_runner/scenario_test_runner/README.md

-# autoware.iv scenario_test_runner
+# scenario_test_runner package

-Scenario Launcher is being developed to assist in the definitive planning simulation using concept of open scenario.
+Scenario Test Runner is being developed to assist in the definitive planning simulation using concept of open scenario.

 Simulations are described in a "YAML" based format called a "tier4 scenario format".